-Table 16: iSCSI Network Configuration Data
+Table 15: iSCSI Network Configuration Data

-UI Element Description iSCSI Network Configuration information for the iSCSI Network is displayed.
-Subnet Enter a valid Subnet Gateway Enter a valid Gateway IP Range Enter a valid IP Range (this range should not include the iSCSI Storage IP) iSCSI Storage IP Enter a valid IP Address for iSCSI Storage (this IP address should not be an address used in the IP Range field) Set non default MTU Checkbox to enable setting MTU (Message Transport Unit) manually.
+Configuration information for the iSCSI Network is displayed.
+Enter a valid Subnet Enter a valid Gateway Enter a valid IP Range (this range should not include the iSCSI Storage IP) Enter a valid IP Address for iSCSI Storage (this IP address should not be an address used in the IP Range field) Checkbox to enable setting MTU (Message Transport Unit) manually.
 The MTU defines the maximum size of a network frame that you can send in a single data transmission across the network.
 The default MTU size is 9000.
 To disable Jumbo Frames, click the Set non default MTU checkbox, and then use the pull-down to change the value to 1500.
 Note If any of the initiators are crossing a router, the router will need to allow Jumbo Frames.

-UI Element Descript tion VLAN Configuration the checkbox to Create a new VLAN (Recommended) or Select ing VLAN .
-VLAN 1 te a new VLAN, you need to specify the following: VLAN ID, Name, UCS Manager host IP or FQDN, Username (Username entication with UCS), Password (Password for authentication PS).
-To Selec et an existing VLAN, you need to specify the VLAN ID.
-Note To configure the VLAN manually in UCS-M, use the create VLANs menu option.
-In the Create VLANs window, leave the checkboxes as is.
-In the vNIC templates for HX, attach the VLAN to "vNIC Template storage-data-a" and "vNIC Template storage-data-b".
-This configuration is non-disruptive.
+UI Element Description Description VLAN Configuration Click in the checkbox to Create a new VLAN (Recommended) or Select an existing VLAN .
+To Create a new VLAN, you need to specify the following: VLAN ID, VLAN Name, UCS Manager host IP or FQDN, Username (Username for authentication with UCS), Password (Password for authentication with UCS).
+VLAN Name, for authenticati To Select an ex isting VLAN, you need to specify the VLAN ID.
+VI the the Te configure the VLAN manually in UCS-M, use the create ANs menu option.
+In the Create VLANs window, leave e checkboxes as is.
+In the vNIC templates for HX, attach e VLAN to "vNIC Template storage-data-a" and "vNIC mplate storage-data-b".
+This configuration is n-disruptive.